Why Choose ABA Online at Florida Tech?

 The Online Environment

 Despite the distance format, our students really get a sense of community when they join Florida Tech.
-In addition to the support they get from their co-instructors, both during the live small-group classes and through email correspondence, students also communicate with each other frequently: in-class, through the discussion boards (which co-instructors monitor to ensure questions get answered), on outside social media groups, and through voluntary study groups students create.
+In addition to the support they get from their co-instructors, both during the live small-group classes and through email correspondence, students also communicate with each other frequently: in-class, through the discussion boards (which co-instructors monitor to ensure questions get answered), outside social media groups, and through voluntary study groups students create.
 By sharing their study materials, questions, and insights, students become a part of the Florida Tech family, wherever they may be in the world!

 From day one, we let our students know expectations are high.
-Behavior analysts change lives for a living, and that means that lives are often in our hands.
+Behavior analysts change lives for a living, which means that lives are often in our hands.
 Everything a behavior analyst does matters to the life of the clients we serve.
 Academically, this means a commitment to excellence and integrity.
 We want our students to master the material and require a demonstration of competency in order to pass our courses.
 Students in the graduate certificate courses must score a 70% or better on the final exam in order to achieve a C or better in the course and must score a B or better in the course before they can move on to the next course.
-These high standards not only increase the likelihood that students are equipped to pass the professional certification exams, but that they will also be competent professionals when they finish our courses.
+These high standards not only increase the likelihood that students are equipped to pass the professional certification exams but that they will also be competent professionals when they finish our courses.

 For more on ABAI accreditation standards, please visit https://accreditation.abainternational.org/apply/accreditation-standards.aspx